dotpal/dotpal/readme.md

 <a>http://0.0.0.0:8000/api/docs</a>

-Not that first you need to get the server running. (i.e., after running `app.py`)
+Note that first you need to get the server running. (i.e., after running `app.py`)

 ## Trying endpoints on Browser